MaryAnneLee/zero-waste-design/README.md

 ## Testing

-Chrome developer tools was used while building to pinpoint and troubleshoot any issues while building the website.
+Chrome developer tools was used to pinpoint and troubleshoot any issues while building the website.

-The W3C validators for HTML and CSS  was used.
+The W3C validators for HTML and CSS was used when the website was finsihed.
+No errors on CSS and one error on HTML but this was solved.
+See details below on Solved bugs.

+### Solved bugs

+1. Menu elements in the wrong order.
+ Solution: Serched W3 schools for an solution for this and found that I should use [flex-end](https://www.w3schools.com/css/tryit.asp?filename=trycss3_flexbox_justify-content_flex-end
+)

+2. Responsive issues images.
+The hero header and one of the images in the about materials sections was cropped on smaller screens.
+Solution: The third image on the page had a width that was bigger then tha screen and affected the other images.
+To change that width from px to % on smakker screen changed that.
+Got help from Code institute tutor team on this one.

+3. Responsive issues navigation bar.
+On smaller screens the nav bar got hidden by the hero image.
+Solution: Removed float:left on the logo.
+Got help from Code institute tutor team on this one.

+4. The first test in the W3C Validator pointed out one thing - "section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
+Solution: Changed section to div because didn't want a heading.
+Enough info in the hero image text just above this section.

+Apart from these issues there have been a few minor issues, but mostly just testing my way through because using HTML and CSS are all new to me.
+So there's been a few changes, mostly on the homepage and trying to figure out the best way to display the images and text.

 ## Credits

-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.

 ### Code Used

-Some inspiration and code came from Love Running project.
+- Some inspiration and code came from Code institutes "Love Running"-project.

+- The wonderful readme template came from [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md)

 ### Content

-Who wrote the content for the website?
-Was it yourself - or have you made the site for someone and they specified what the site was to say?
-This is the best place to put this information.
+Written by Anne-Lie Smith.

 ###  Media

-Images are mostly my own but one is from pexels.com.
+Images are mostly my own but the one in the workshop page is from pexels.com.

 ###  Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.
+A special thanks to peolpe that helped me complete my first portfolio project!
+- Martina , my Code institute mentor
+- Kera , for all the information about the Readme-file.
+- Oisin, at the Code institute tutor team for helping me out with responsive issues.